Transforming Abandoned Malls with Apartments, Hotels and More|

 The malls that thrive will be those that become destination centers offering more than just retail shopping and a traditional mall experience.

-Financial services company Credit Suisse predicted the 25 percent closure rate for malls.
+Financial services company Credit Suisse predicted the 25% closure rate for malls.
 Some will become bargain-priced investment opportunities.
 There’s a growing list of redeveloped malls that are now industrial distribution sites, churches, city offices and educational learning centers.

-Remember, The Arcade Providence in Rhode Island has hosted tenants, of one sort or another, and brought in revenue for almost 200 years.
+The Arcade Providence in Rhode Island has hosted tenants of one sort or another and brought in revenue for almost 200 years.
+Other mall owners can do the same.